 The Bureau of Land Management (BLM) created a Solar Energy Program for utility-scale solar energy development on BLM administered lands in six southwestern states: Arizona, California, Colorado, Nevada, New Mexico, and Utah.
 As applicable to the Solar Energy Program, utility-scale projects are those with capacities of 20 megawatts (MW) or greater that generate electricity that is delivered into the transmission grid.

 A number of Executive Orders (E.O.s), Congressional mandates, and Federal agency orders and policies promote expedited and concentrated Federal action to support the development of domestic renewable energy resources.
 The BLM is taking actions in support of U.S. renewable energy goals and objectives for solar energy development as described in the Final Programmatic Environmental Impact Statement for Solar Energy Development in Six Southwestern States (PEIS) released on July 27, 2012, and the Approved Resource Management Plan Amendments/Record of Decision (ROD) for Solar Development in Six Southwestern States signed on October 12, 2012.

 The program allows for responsible utility-scale solar energy development in variance areas outside of SEZs in accordance with the established variance process.
 These variance areas would now be considered lands “outside of designated leasing areas” under the ROW regulations (43 CFR 2800) published by the BLM on December 19, 2016.
-The program also establishes programmatic design features that are required for all utility-scale solar energy development on BLM-administered lands which will result in the avoidance, minimization, and mitigation of adverse impacts on resources of concern.
+The program also establishes programmatic design features that are required for all utility-scale solar energy development on BLM-administered lands to avoid, minimize, and mitigate adverse impacts on resources of concern.

 The ROD records the decisions of the BLM Director and approval of these decisions by the Secretary of the Interior to establish a comprehensive Solar Energy Program to administer the development of utility-scale solar energy resources on BLM-administered public lands in six southwestern states: Arizona, California, Colorado, Nevada, New Mexico, and Utah.
 This includes land use plan amendments for land use allocations (exclusion areas, variance lands, and SEZs), the policies that support these land use plan decisions, and programmatic design features.

-The Solar Energy Program decisions will guide the processing of all new utility-scale solar energy applications on BLM-administered lands.
+The Solar Energy Program decisions will guide the processing of all new utility-scale solar energy ROW applications on BLM-administered lands.
 The BLM defines new applications as any applications filed within proposed SEZs after June 30, 2009, and any applications filed within proposed variance and/or exclusion areas after the October 28, 2011, publication of the Supplement to the Draft Solar PEIS.
 The ROD has also been supplemented by ROW regulations (43 CFR 2800) finalized on December 19, 2016 to further facilitate solar energy development on BLM-administered public lands and to establish competitive procedures to offer ROW leases for development inside of “designated leasing areas (DLAs)” (Note: The regulations state that the SEZs are DLAs for solar development).